eclipse-hono/hono/site/content/component/device-registry.md

 ## Port Configuration

-The Device Registry can be configured to listen for connections on
+The Device Registry supports configuration of both, an AMQP based endpoint as well as an HTTP based endpoint proving RESTful resources for managing registration information and credentials.
+Both endpoints can be configured to listen for connections on

 * a secure port only (default) or
 * an insecure port only or